-35 Years Ago: Men at Work Struggle with Second Album ‘Cargo’
+Why Men at Work Struggled With Second Album ‘Cargo’

 When Australian pop-rock quintet Men at Work’s second album, Cargo, arrived on April 29, 1983, it did so amid great expectations.
 Debut title Business as Usual had been released the previous year and wound up spending 15 weeks at the top of the U.S. chart, despite their American label’s initial doubt over launching it at all.